Snodg005/Study-On-Alexa-Skills-Regarding-Invocation/README.md

 # Study-On-Alexa-Skills-Regarding-Invocation

-This holds code to a Home Skill Lambda that does not hold any physical IoT device.
+This holds code to a Home Skill Lambda.

 It only holds a dummy example device for Alexa voice interaction.